 map 31.: N/A

-Interestingly Doom 3 wasn’t my cup of tea at all, nor the new Doom and Doom Eternal games.
-I see why people like these with high octane action and all, but when I hear “doom” I immediately see 256 colored sprites, straight walls with big pixels, and hear the satisfying hum of BFG 9000. 🙂
+Interestingly, Doom 3 wasn’t my cup of tea at all, nor the new Doom and Doom Eternal games.
+I see why people like these with high octane action and all, but when I hear “doom” I immediately see 256 colored sprites, straight walls with big pixels, and hear the satisfying hum of my BFG 9000. 🙂